jrestall/remix-kit/docs/getting_started.md

 };
 ```
 ## Gotchas
+- CommonJS server modules (server.js with require imports) are not currently supported.
+Please use an ES Module server.mjs with import syntax.
 - Please don't bundle your server.ts during development as there's an issue with both cjs and esm code being bundled.
   - do this `"build:server": "esbuild --platform=node --format=cjs ./server.ts --outdir=build"`
   - not this `"build:server": "esbuild --platform=node --format=cjs ./server.ts --outdir=build --bundle"`